tl;dr Your action plan

 In a recent study on accountability, it was found that if you commit your goal to someone and have a specific accountability appointment with them, you’ll increase your chance of completing a goal by up to 95%.

 Increase your chance of success by 95% with an accountability partner.

 To up your chance of success, consider finding an accountability partner.
 An accountability partner is someone who coaches another person to help them keep a commitment.
 You can help each other clarify goals, celebrate wins, and even brainstorm solutions to challenges.

 Accountability comes in many forms.
 My husband and I have been accountability partners for diet-related goals.
 Currently, I’m partnered with two business peers.
 We use weekly emails and monthly video calls to support each other in our businesses.
-I use Facebook groups, like Love Monday.
+I use Facebook groups.
 And I hire life coaches.